red-hat-storage/ocs-training/ocp4ocs4/ocs4-disconnected-install.md

   oc patch OperatorHub cluster --type json -p '[{"op": "add", "path": "/spec/disableAllDefaultSources", "value": true}]'
   ```

-## Building and mirroring custom catalog image (optional)
+## Building and mirroring custom catalog image for specific operators (optional)
-To build a custom redhat-operators catalog reference requirements and instructions found [here][6].
-This method is not supported by Red Hat but is very useful for creating a custom redhat-operators catalog that only includes the operators you need to install in your OCP cluster.
+This method, described [here][6], is very useful for creating a custom redhat-operators catalog that only includes the operators you need to install in your OCP cluster.
+The instructions would replace using `oc adm catalog build` and `oc adm catalog mirror` in the previous section.

 In the case of installing OCS, this would be the ocs-operator and local-storage-operator that would go in your `offline-operator-list`.
 Example below for entries in this file:

 ```
 local-storage-operator
 ocs-operator
 ````

-## OCS version 4.4.0 workarounds
+## OCS version 4.4.0 instructions
-For OCS 4.4.0 there is a need to do a few workarounds when installing in a disconnected environment.
+For OCS 4.4.0, installing in a disconnected or offline environment is a tech preview feature, hence a few more manual steps needed.
 Future versions of OCS should not need these additional steps to properly install.

 ### Mirroring missing images
   In OCS version 4.4.0 many of the `relatedImages` are detailed in the CSV, ocs-operator.v4.4.0.clusterserviceversion.yaml.
 Even so you still need to add a few missing images that are not yet in the OCS 4.4 CSV `relatedImages` section.
 Below is an example of a mapping file for OCS-4.4.0 that includes the missing images for OCS 4.4.0.